GitauHarrison/notes/http_life_cycle.md

 ## The HTTP Protocol

-The corrent HTTP fortmat depends on the version fo the HTTP protocol.
+The correct HTTP fortmat depends on the version fo the HTTP protocol.
 There are two formarts:

 - HTTP/1.0: earlier protocol with fewer functions
 - HTTP/1.1: later protocol with more functions